Moving into a mobile home, or even a site-built home, during the winter can be more challenging than you ever thought.

 Here, it would be best if you started packing your possessions in advance.

-During winter, it isn’t as easy as having everything in a box.
+During winter, it is not as easy as having everything in a box.
 It would be best if you prepared for the possibility of precipitation and freezing temperatures in your house.

 It would help if you waterproof everything.
 To achieve this, you should try any of the tips below: